mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 ### Add Personal Access Token in GitHub
 #### Gadi and Setonix (Nextflow Tower)
 GitHub is very restrictive about the number of times you can make [API requests](https://docs.github.com/en/rest/overview/rate-limits-for-the-rest-api?apiVersion=2022-11-28) (it happens when you execute a pipeline in Nextflow Tower directly from GitHub repository).
 You can increase that number when personal access token is used - that's why we recommend creating one and adding it into credentials (below).
-Instructions on how to generate the authentication token can be found in the GitHub documentation: [Managing your personal access tokens] (https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+Instructions on how to generate the authentication token can be found in the GitHub documentation: [Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 #### Lyra
 Not applicable.